edgeless-project/edgeless/README.md

     * Binary: `edgeless_cli`

 #### edgeless_inabox
-a standalone EDGELESS environment with preconfigured instances of all required services inside a single binary.
+A standalone EDGELESS environment with preconfigured instances of all required services inside a single binary.
 This is the easiest way to spawn up a development instance of edgeless